 Author metrics are used to track how often an author's work is cited, and demonstrate the reach and impact of a researcher's work, for use in grant applications, tenure, promotion and performance reviews.
 An author's impact is frequently quantified in terms of the number of citations to their publications.
-Master Author metrics terminology, then use Author metric terms and key measuring tools for authors and collaborators to measure your impact.
+Use Author metric terms and key measuring tools for authors and collaborators to measure your impact.

 Author metrics are also used to discover key researchers in the field, track the work of colleagues and identify potential collaborators.

 One of the biggest challenges to tracking and analysing an author's impact is having a correct, complete publication list for that author.
 Consider establishing your author profile linking all your publications to a persistent author identifier - see more information in Researcher Profiles & Networks

 Publish or Perish - merge this data with that from Web of Science and Scopus, then deduplicate results